How to Get Nail Polish Out of Carpet: 7 Easy Methods

 Act Quickly

-The quicker you freeze and scrape the polish, the less time it has to seep deeper into the carpet fibers.
+The sooner you freeze and scrape the polish, the less opportunity it has to penetrate deeper into the carpet fibers.

 Be Thorough

-Ensure all the polish is completely removed to prevent any unnoticed pieces from attracting dirt or hardening again.
+Ensure that all traces of polish are completely removed to avoid any unnoticed pieces from attracting dirt or hardening again.

 Use Caution